Qian Wang (Emily) and Zhiyi Xie (Jordan) — China, Study to Work Residence

 Gaining a Bachelors Degree in Art and Fashion Design from the Auckland University of Technology (AUT), Emily worked in a number of jobs developing expertise in the fashion industry, where she has made numerous friends and acquaintances.

 Her sales performance at Mischief Shoes was so impressive that within only months she was promoted to the position of Assistant Store Manager, and she remains the number 1 salesperson in the company in Auckland.
-Mischief Shoes have now earmarked her to be Store Manager at their next store to be opened in Auckland.
+Mischief Shoes then earmarked her to be Store Manager at their next store to be opened in Auckland.

 The couple called upon McLeod & Associates to take over their application for permanent residence after another local company had failed to support them at a critical time.
 Emily describes McLeod & Associates as “responsible, earnest, honest and dependable”.

 Emily deeply appreciates the lifestyle and opportunities that New Zealand has provided her.
 “I think New Zealand is an artistic country,” says Emily.

 “You can do what you want to do here, and you can chase your dreams.
 I made most of my friends in New Zealand, and they helped me a lot when I was studying.
 I am quite happy to work here, it’s not as stressful as in China.
 I don’t always need to stay late for work and I have some casual time to relax.”